heavymetalduck/Unnamed-discord-bot/README.md

 5.[Warning system for users before (Banning),(Kicking) or (Muting).]

-[I will think of more features to implement in the future]
+[If I think of any features to implement in the future I will add them here.]